 - Juice of half a lemon

 - Heat the coconut oil in a large skillet.

 - Saute the leeks gently over a medium heat, stirring often, for about 5 minutes until the leeks are tender.

 - Add the sliced mushrooms to the skillet and cook for 1 minute.

 - Add the prawns and heat through.

-- Add the 2% yoghurt to the skillet and toss the prawn mixture until it is evenly coated in yoghurt.
+- Add the Greek yogurt to the skillet and toss the prawn mixture until it is evenly coated in yogurt.

 - Stir in the lemon juice.

 - Season liberally with fresh ground lemon pepper and spoon onto plates.